gchq/gaffer-doc/docs/user-guide/query/gaffer-syntax/filtering.md

 returned data from an Operation to get the data you want.

 In Gaffer the main way you filter data is by applying whats known as a `View` to a returned set of elements.
-A `View` as the name suggests, allows you to view the data in a different way this can be either via a filter, aggregation, transformation or just general manipulation of the results.
+A `View`, as the name suggests, allows you to view the data in a different way this can be either via a filter, aggregation, transformation or just general manipulation of the results.